-- .1 Submit to Electrical Inspection Department and Supply Authority necessary number of drawings and specifications for examination and approval prior to commencement of work. - .2 Pay associated fees.

-.4 Furnish a Certificate of Final Inspection and approvals from inspection authority to the
+- .1 Submit to Electrical Inspection Department and Supply Authority necessary number of drawings and specifications for examination and approval prior to commencement of work. - .2 Pay associated fees. - .3 Notify Contract Administrator of changes required by Electrical Inspection Department prior to making changes. - .4 Furnish a Certificate of Final Inspection and approvals from inspection authority to the Contract Administrator.